Aivars Lembergs: Controversies

-Lembergs also featured in the 2016 Panama papers offshore scandal.
+Lembergs also featured in the 2016 Panama Papers offshore scandal.
 On 9 December 2019, the US government blocked his US assets under the Magnitsky Act.

-On 10 December 2019, the US State Department declared him, his wife and children ineligible for entry into the US.
+On 10 December 2019, the US State Department declared him, and his wife and children, ineligible for entry into the US.

-On 23 March 2020, Ventspils City Council deputy Ģirts Valdis Kristovskis has turned to the State Police with a request to start a criminal process against Lembergs for his defamatory claims voiced against minority deputy and state official Kristovskis.
+On 23 March 2020, Ventspils City Council deputy Ģirts Valdis Kristovskis turned to the State Police with a request to start a criminal process against Lembergs for his defamatory claims voiced against minority deputy and state official Kristovskis.